|

 seen?
 These odd creatures with segmented armour is sometimes

-seen on hard surfaces such as rocks as well as large flat clams such
+seen on many of our shores.
+On hard surfaces such as rocks as well as large flat clams such

 as Window pane shell clams (Placuna sp.) and Fan shell clams (Family

 Pinnidae).
 Most are tiny and overlooked.
-But once, we saw an enormous
+But once, Jewelled chitons can be enormous!

 slugs and clams.
 They belong to a separate Class Polyplacophora.
 About